mosaicforge/Mosaic/mcp-server/resources/search_properties_description.md

-This request allows you to search by name for a basic Relation of the Knowledge Graph(KG) like Owners or Authors.
-This will give back the
+This request allows you to search by name for the ATTRIBUTES (properties) that can be used to describe an Entity.

 ToolCall> search_properties("Authors")